 1. Understand your essay question

-The first step to writing a great essay in college is to understand your essay question.
+The first step to writing a great essay in college is to understand your essay question or essay topic.
 Before you start writing, take a few minutes to read over the prompt and make sure you understand what it’s asking.
 If you’re not sure, ask your professor for clarification.
 Once you have a good understanding of the question without https://us.grademiners.com/, you can start brainstorming ideas for your essay.

 2. Hone in on the main point